Guess what one of my favorite meals is right now. (I’ll give you a hint – it is not pineapple pizza.)

 - Continue to saute 2 minutes longer, then add the potato, lentils and coconut milk and bring to a simmer.
 Add the water as necessary to keep a soupy consistency.

-- After about 20 minutes, when the lentils are soft, add the cauliflower, apple and celery.
+- After about 20 minutes, when the lentils are soft, add the cauliflower and apple.
 Cover with more water if needed and bring back to a simmer.

 - In a blender or food processor, puree the olive oil, garlic, tomatoes and spinach.